City of Cape Town releases Water Outlook 2018 Summary

-The City of Cape Town’s Water and Sanitation Department has released the Water Outlook 2018 Summary Report.
-The Summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as the key risks to maintaining water levels.
+The City of Cape Town’s Water and Sanitation Department has released the Water Outlook 2018 Report.
+The summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as the key risks to maintaining water levels.

-Recent water consumption rates have exceeded the City’s target of 500 million litres of water per day, and current dam levels are at 30.1%.
-Water levels are dropping at a rate of 1% each week.
-Current consumption rates have scheduled Day Zero at just over 12 weeks away.
+Recent water consumption rates continue to exceed the City’s target of 450 million litres of water per day, and current dam levels stand at 24.3%.
+Water levels have dropped at a rate of 0.4% during the past week.
+Day Zero has been shifted to the 9th July 2018 and should this day occur, the water reticulation network will be turned off to 75% of the City and residents will have to collect water from "points of distribution".
 Water saving efforts must improve and current consumption rates must decrease in order for Day Zero to be averted.

-The Summary contains the City’s newly proposed measures for 2018 under consideration for implementation to maintain water supplies.
+The summary contains the City’s newly proposed measures for 2018 under consideration for implementation to maintain water supplies.
+These include:

 - Introducing punitive tariffs from 1st February 2018 to target water abusers

 - Further implementation of demand management devices and flow restrictors

 - Severe pressure management that may disrupt water supply